Spixmaster/tools/README.md

 The documentation was generated with the help of Doxygen.
 It is an HTML document and can be found in *./doc/html/index.html*.
 Open that file with your favourite browser.

 ## Changelog
-It can be seen on the documentation's mainpage.
+The changelog can be seen on the documentation's main page.